GoodforGod/testcontainers-extensions/kafka/README.md

 ### Annotation Connection

-`KafkaConnection` - can be injected to field or method parameter and used to communicate with running container via `@ContainerKafkaConnection` annotation.
+`KafkaConnection` - can be injected to field or method parameter and used to communicate with running container via `@ConnectionKafka` annotation.
 `KafkaConnection` provides kafka properties, ability to send events to kafka or consume events from kafka for easier testing.

 ### Annotation Properties